kiro7shiro/jquery-html-exercises/Notes/README.md

 - notes have five areas top, right, bottom, left, center
 - areas are unordered lists

-### GOAL
+### GOALS
+- use mvc pattern
+- don't try to use routers
 - establish CRUD operations for notes
-- use mvc pattern
 - use localStorage
-- don't try to use routers